is the impact of Low Income Housing Tax Credit Units on local school districts? We

 disproportionate number of families, many communities have opposed them, claiming that

 they will have a disproportionate impact on the local school district.

-The Danter Company was commissioned to study the relative impact of
+Danter and Associates was commissioned to study the relative impact of

 LIHTC households with children on a local school district.